obromios/KenKen/README.txt

 Further work could be to add heuristics to prune search, add a user interface, or convert from Matlab to another language.

-All functions are provided under MIT licence, except for the ones written by Bruon Luong, which are provided under BSD licence.
+All functions are provided under MIT licence, except for the ones written by Bruno Luong, which are provided under BSD licence.

 Feel free to contribute or use this repository.